-The physical location of your device in order to provide you with more relevant content for your location;
+Location-aware services, the physical location of your device in order to provide you with more relevant content for your location;

-Information about your personal preferences, hobbies, and interests; and
+Information about your personal preferences and interests; and

 Communications with other users of Atypon’s services.

 In order to access certain content and to make use of additional functionality and features of Atypon’s websites and services, we may ask you to register for an account by completing and submitting a registration form, which may request additional information.